DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Benzoyl peroxide has the following properties:

-In New Zealand, products containing benzoyl peroxide are available without prescription.
+In New Zealand, products containing benzoyl peroxide are available without a prescription.
 They include:

 Benzoyl peroxide is also available on prescription in combination with other active agents.